Stay up to date

 Cyber security testing

 A proactive cyber security approach demands security testing to input risks based on likelihood and impact into the internal vulnerability management process.
-This provides assurance to customers and supply chains that the organisation is assessing and mitigating cyber risk.
+This assures customers and supply chains that the organisation is assessing and mitigating cyber risk.

 Multiple tactics, techniques and procedures (TTP) are used during testing to check the effectiveness of an organisations’ defensive controls.
-Security assessment and testing aims at identifying includes technical and operational weaknesses that when addressed help to develop and maintain the cyber readiness of an organisation.
+Security assessment and testing aim to identify includes techniques to identify weaknesses that, when addressed, help develop and maintain the cyber readiness of an organisation.

 Data privacy needs no introduction in this day and age.
 With DPA (Data Protection Act), GDPR, CCPA and many more privacy regulations – data privacy is a critical element for the majority of businesses and organisations.
 Educational organisations or institutions must adhere to data privacy regulations and protect personal information from cyber attacks.